-If you're looking for the best time to visit Russia and Mongolia in one single trip, hopping aboard the Trans-Mongolian line (which runs along an ancient tea-caravan route) might be your best option, and if you do, you'll find that "best time" becomes very relative.
+If you're looking for the best time to visit Russia and Mongolia in one single trip, hopping aboard the six-days-long Trans-Mongolian route (which runs along an ancient tea-caravan route) might be your best option, and if you do, you'll find that "best time" becomes very relative.

 While the trains are warm and comfortable in winter, they are not air-conditioned, so traveling in the cooler months is a much better overall experience.
 Also, unless you've booked your trip in sections so you can hop off along the way, the Tran-Siberian only stops at stations for a few minutes, not enough to get out for some fresh air.